The Bankrate promise

 Disadvantages of a VA loan

-Furthermore, with a VA loan, you aren’t allowed to waive certain contingencies, such as the home inspection or appraisal, to make your loan offer more attractive to a seller.
-Some sellers, for that matter, are also less inclined to accept an offer with VA loan financing.
+With a VA loan, you aren’t allowed to waive certain contingencies, such as the home inspection or appraisal, to make your loan offer more attractive to a seller.

 Alternatives to a VA loan